RV Bathroom Storage & Organization Ideas and Accessories

-There never seems to be enough storage space in an RV bathroom, but these storage caddies and other items can help you stay organized no matter the size of your camper or motorhome’s interior.
+There never seems to be enough storage space in an RV bathroom, but these storage caddies and organizational gadgets and accessories can help you stay organized no matter the size of your camper or motorhome’s interior.
 (Of course, these ideas would be good accessories for a house, apartment, or dorm room, too!)

 Whether or not your shower has built in storage, the shower can be a great place to add extra storage.